How to book

 5) Insurance: Many principals/suppliers require you to take out travel insurance as a condition of booking with them.
 In any event, we strongly advise that you take out a policy of insurance in order to cover you and your party against the cost of cancellation by you; the cost of assistance (including repatriation) in the event of accident or illness; loss of baggage and money; and other expenses.
 If we have issued your policy please check it carefully to ensure that all the details are correct and that all relevant information has been provided by you (e.g. pre-existing medical conditions).
 Failure to disclose relevant information will affect your insurance.
 Wexas are Appointed Representatives of Campbell Irvine who are authorised and regulated by the Financial Services Authority.
 Their registration number can be checked on the fsa’s register by visiting fsa’s website at www.fsa.gov.uk/register or by contacting them on 0845 606 1234.

 We also offer insurance against the financial failure of scheduled airlines where you would not otherwise be protected.
 Further details will be provided at the time of booking.

-6) Delivery of documents: All documents (e.g. invoices/airline e-tickets/Insurance policies) that require to be posted will be sent to you by email or First Class post.
-Airline tickets that are issued as ’paper’ tickets will be sent by Special Delivery at a minimum cost of £10.
+6) Delivery of documents: All documents (e.g. invoices/airline e-tickets/Insurance policies) that require to be posted will be sent to you by email or first class post.
 Once documents leave our offices we will not be responsible for their loss unless such loss is due to our negligence.
 If tickets or other documents need to be reissued all costs must be paid by you.
 You can ask for delivery by other means subject to the charges stated below.